British Rail Class 197

 The British Rail Class 197 is a class of diesel multiple unit passenger train built by CAF, based on its Civity platform.
-They are operated by Transport for Wales Rail (TfW), split into 51 two-car units and 26 three-car units.
+They are operated by Transport for Wales Rail (TfW), comprising 51 two-car and 26 three-car units.

 Seventy-seven Class 197 sets were ordered in 2018 under the franchise obligations made by KeolisAmey Wales, the then-operator of the Wales & Borders franchise.
 They are based on the units that were being received by Arriva Rail North at that time, albeit with various customisations to suit the specification and preferences of KeolisAmey and TfW.
-This specification was refined to include greater comfort features and to respond to public concerns.
+This specification was refined to include additional comfort features and address public concerns.
 Testing of the type commenced shortly after the first completed train arrived at for commissioning in April 2021.

 The first Class 197 set entered service in November 2022 and the type was officially launched two months later.
 It is planned for the Class 197 to eventually replace trains on various regional and regional express routes that form part of the Wales & Borders rail franchise, such as the Cambrian lines.
 They are also expected to replace Class and units on the Conwy Valley line, and to allow extension of services between and into both north and south Wales.
-In February 2024 they were cleared to run on the Maesteg Line and entered service on the Ebbw Valley Line on 29 April 2024.
+In February 2024, they were cleared to run on the Maesteg Line and entered service on the Ebbw Valley Line on 29 April 2024.

 History

 Background

 Operator KeolisAmey Wales took over the Wales & Borders franchise from Arriva Trains Wales in October 2018.
 As part of their franchise award, KeolisAmey were required to fully replace the various fleets of trains used to operate the franchise, several of which had originally been inherited from British Rail.
 Orders were placed with a number of manufacturers for new units, including one for 77 new Civity-family DMUs from Spanish firm Construcciones y Auxiliar de Ferrocarriles (CAF).
 These were based on the units that CAF had started delivering to Arriva Rail North earlier in 2018, and were also assembled at CAF's new factory in Newport.
 Entry into service was expected between 2021 and 2023.
 Unlike Class 195 units, however, the TfW-ordered DMUs have gangway connections at their ends, making them look very similar to the units operated by West Midlands Trains.
-The design allowing passengers and crew to move freely between coupled units.
+The design allows passengers and crew to move freely between coupled units.